 8. Sample Some Japanese Street Food After Enjoying the Blooms

-Popular cherry blossom viewing spots have plenty of surrounding stalls selling tidbits and street food.
-Famous snacks like takoyaki and kushikatsu are staples.
-There would also be more exotic foodstuffs like roasted bamboo spouts and soft shell crab bits.
-In my opinion, the perfect way to end a sakura viewing excursion would be to sample some of the street food while watching the rest of the crowds stroll pass.
-After which, it's off to the next hanami destination or an elaborate dinner.
-Or perhaps a slow, relaxing onsen soak, back at your ryokan.
+Popular cherry blossom viewing spots have plenty of stalls selling Japanese tidbits and street food such as takoyaki and okonomiyaki.
+At larger locations, there would also be exotic foodstuffs like roasted bamboo spouts and soft shell crab bits.
+In my opinion, there is no better way to end a Sakura viewing day than to sample some of Japan’s exotic street food while surrounded by drifting petals.
+After which, it's off to the next Hanami destination.
+Or an elaborate Kaiseki dinner.
+Or perhaps a slow, relaxing onsen soak, back at the ryokan.